-- a) The color scheme used here associates modes of action into broad categories based on the physiological functions affected, as an aid to understanding symptomology, speed of action and other properties of the insecticides, and not for any resistance management purpose.
-Rotations for resistance management should be based only on the numbered mode of action groups. - b) Inclusion of a compound in the classification above does not necessarily signify regulatory approval. - c) MoA assignments will usually involve identification of the target protein responsible for the biological effect, although groupings can be made where compounds share distinctive physiological effects and have related chemical structures. - d) Groups 26 and 27 are unassigned at this time and have therefore been omitted from the table. - e) A compound with an unknown or controversial MoA or an unknown mode of toxicity will be held in group 'UN' until evidence becomes available to enable that compound to be assigned to a more appropriate MoA class. - f) Actives in groups marked with an asterisk are thought not to share a common target site and therefore may be freely rotated with each other unless there is reason to expect cross-resistance.
-These groups are 8, 13, and UN. - g) Insecticidal oils and soaps, viral, bacterial, fungal and nematode entomopathogens, as well as parasites and predators are specifically excluded from the classification.
+- c) MoA assignments will usually involve identification of the target protein responsible for the biological effect, although groupings can be made where insecticidal agents share distinctive physiological effects and are structurally related. - d) Groups 26 and 27 are unassigned at this time and have therefore been omitted from the table. - e) An insecticidal agent with an unknown or controversial MoA or an unknown mode of toxicity will be held in group 'UN' or 'UNB', 'UNE', 'UNF', 'UNP', UNV as applicable until evidence becomes available to enable assignment to a more appropriate MoA class. - f) Actives in groups marked with an asterisk are thought not to share a common target site and therefore may be freely rotated with each other unless there is reason to expect cross-resistance.
+These groups are 8, 13, UN, UNB, UNE, UNF, UNM, UNP and UNV. - g) Different baculoviruses that target different insect orders may be used together without compromising their resistance management.
+Rotation between certain specific baculoviruses may provide resistance management benefits for some pests.
+Consult product-specific recommendations.